JiawangBian/GMS-Feature-Matcher/README.md

 Incorporating smoothness constraints into feature matching is known to enable ultra-robust matching.
 However, such formulations are both complex and slow, making them unsuitable for video applications.
 This paper proposes GMS (Grid-based Motion Statistics), a simple means of encapsulating motion smoothness as the statistical likelihood of a certain number of matches in a region.
 GMS enables translation of high match numbers into high match quality.
 This provides a real-time, ultra-robust correspondence system.
 Evaluation on videos, with low textures, blurs and wide-baselines show GMS consistently out-performs other real-time matchers and can achieve parity with more sophisticated, much slower techniques.

 Paper

 	GMS: Grid-based Motion Statistics for Fast, Ultra-robust Feature Correspondence JiaWang Bian, Daniel Lin, Yasuyuki Matsushita, Sai-Kit Yeung, Tan Dat Nguyen, Ming-Ming Cheng IEEE CVPR, 2017 [Project Page][pdf][C++][Video Demo]

 Citation

-If you are using the code provided here in a publication, please cite our paper.
+	If you use the code in your publication, please cite our paper.

 Environment:
 	The code can run on Windows, Linux, and Mac.